Vertigogo/staff_list/README.md

 A codebase for displaying and generating code for stock image and video purposes.

 ## Origin
-This project was created for generat
+This project was created for generating code to be used as textures () for screens in a 3D scene.
+It was difficult to find sufficien